 CADR standards for Clear Air Delivery Rate.
 It is the most important metric you need to focus on when buying an air purifier.
 It tells us how quickly and effectively an air purifier will purify the indoor air.

-Additionally, it also helps us determine how powerful an air purifier do we need, given certain square footage (or, better yet, volume) of a room/apartment/house.
+It also helps us determine how powerful an air purifier we need, given certain square footage (or, better yet, volume) of a room/apartment/house.

 Key metric before the 80s: 300 CFM maximum airflow.